 Overview

-The LBNF beamline at Fermilab will be designed to provide a neutrino beam of sufficient intensity and appropriate energy range to meet the goals of the DUNE experiment with respect to long-baseline neutrino-oscillation physics.
-It will aim a wide band neutrino beam about 1,300 km away, toward detectors 4850 ft underground, placed at the SURF Facility in South Dakota.
+The LBNF beamline at Fermilab is being designed to provide a neutrino beam of sufficient intensity and appropriate energy range to meet the goals of the DUNE experiment with respect to long-baseline neutrino-oscillation physics.
+It aims at a wide band neutrino beam about 1,300 km away, toward detectors 4850 ft underground, placed at the SURF Facility in South Dakota.
 The design is a conventional beamline, with horn-focused, sign selected neutrino beam.
-The components of the beamline will be designed to extract a proton beam from the Fermilab Main Injector (MI) and transport it to a target area where the collisions generate a beam of charged particles.
+The components of the beamline are being designed to extract a proton beam from the Fermilab Main Injector (MI) and transport it to a target area where the collisions generate a beam of charged particles.
 This secondary beam, aimed toward the Far Detector, is followed by a decay-pipe where the particles of the secondary beam decay to generate the neutrino beam.
 At the end of the decay pipe, an absorber pile removes the residual hadrons. (see Fig. 2-1).

-Figure 2-12-1: Longitudinal section of the LBNF beamline facility at Fermilab.
+Figure 2-1: Longitudinal section of the LBNF beamline facility at Fermilab.
 The beam comes from the right, the protons being extracted from the MI-10 straight section of the MI.

 In the reference design, the extraction of the proton beam (60 – 120 GeV) occurs at MI-10, a new installation.
 The extraction and transport components send the proton beam through a man-made embankment/hill whose apex is at 18.3 m from the ground and with a footprint of ~21,370 m2.
-The beam then will be bent downward toward a target located at grade level.
-The overall bend of the proton beam is 7.2o westward and 5.8o downward to establish the final trajectory toward the far detector.
+The beam then will be bent downward towards a target located at grade level.
+The overall bend of the proton beam is 7.2o westward and 5.8o downward to establish the final trajectory towards the far detector.

 The general primary-beam specifications and beam characteristics are listed in Tables 2-New-1 and 2-New-2.